tkhq/docs/docs/documentation/api-overview/errors.md

 Common causes:
 - This error is specific to the [sign_raw_payload](https://docs.turnkey.com/api#tag/Signing/operation/SignRawPayload) endpoint.
 A valid encoding needs to be passed so that Turnkey can properly sign the requested message.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Use a valid encoding scheme from the following: `PAYLOAD_ENCODING_HEXADECIMAL`, `PAYLOAD_ENCODING_TEXT_UTF8`
 ---
 ### invalid hash function
 Common causes:
 - This error is specific to the [sign_raw_payload](https://docs.turnkey.com/api#tag/Signing/operation/SignRawPayload) endpoint.
 A valid hash function needs to be passed so that Turnkey can properly hash and sign the requested message.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Use a valid hash function scheme from the following: `HASH_FUNCTION_NO_OP`, `HASH_FUNCTION_SHA256`, `HASH_FUNCTION_KECCAK256`, `HASH_FUNCTION_NOT_APPLICABLE`
 - More information about `HASH_FUNCTION_NO_OP` [here](../FAQ.md#what-does-hash_function_no_op-mean)
 - More information about `HASH_FUNCTION_NOT_APPLICABLE` [here](../FAQ.md#what-is-hash_function_not_applicable-and-how-does-it-differ-from-hash_function_no_op)
 ---
 ### invalid magic link template
 Common causes:
-- This error occurs if the email template provided for specific activities is invalid.
+- The email template provided for specific activities is invalid.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Read more about [bespoke email templates](../../solutions/embedded-wallets/email-auth-for-sub-organizations.md#bespoke-email-templates)
 - Reach out to Turnkey at help@turnkey.com!
 ---
 ### failed to get email template contents
 Common causes:
-- This error occurs if there was an error getting the email template for an associated activity
+- There was an error getting the email template for an associated activity

-Troubleshooting Tips:
+Troubleshooting tips:
-- Reach out to Turnkey at help@turnkey.com
+- Reach out to Turnkey at help@turnkey.com!
 ---
 ### failed to unmarshal template variables
 Common causes:
-- This occurs if there are invalid template variables used in your email template.
+- There are invalid template variables used in your email template.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Read more about [bespoke email templates](../../solutions/embedded-wallets/email-auth-for-sub-organizations.md#bespoke-email-templates)
 - Reach out to Turnkey at help@turnkey.com!
 ---
 ### authentication failed
 Common causes:
-- This occurs if the user that performed the reuqest is not allowed to perform the action requested.
+- Turnkey was unable to authenticate the user based on the stamp provided.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Ensure that all proper authenticators and api-keys have been added to the organization.
-- Confirm that all necessary [policies](../concepts/policy-management/Policy-overview.md) are in place so that the action that is requested can be performed.
+- Read more about how to create a stamp for a request [here](../api-overview/stamps.md)
 ---
 ### failed to load organizations
 Common causes:
-- This error can occur if a request that is made targets an unknown organization ID.
+- A request is targeting an unknown organization ID.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Ensure that the passed organization ID in the request is valid.
 ---
 ### policy label must be unique
 Common causes:
 - A new policy that is to be created shares the same name as a different policy.
 Policy names must be unique, and names in general must be unique per resource, so that they can be properly identified.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Change the label/name that will be used for the new policy.
 - Delete the old policy.
 - Update the old policy to have a new name.
 ---
 ### invalid policy consensus
 Common causes:
-- This error occurs when an invalid consensus expression is passed.
+- An invalid consensus expression is passed.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Read more about policy structure [here](../concepts/policy-management/Policy-overview.md#policy-structure)
 ---
 ### invalid policy condition
 Common causes:
-Common causes:
-- This error occurs when an invalid condition expression is passed.
+- An invalid condition expression is passed.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Read more about policy structure [here](../concepts/policy-management/Policy-overview.md#policy-structure)
 ---
 ### quorum threshold must be non-zero integer
 Common causes:
 - Quorum is the required amount of approvals by [root quorum members](../concepts/user-management/Root-quorum.md) needed for an action to take place within an organization.

-Troubleshooting Tips:
+Troubleshooting tips:
 - When creating a sub-organization or updating the root quroum amount, use a non-zero positive integer.
 ---
 ### quorum users missing
 Common causes:
-- This issue occurs when a user marked as part of the root quorum is missing from the set of users within an organization.
+- A user marked as part of the root quorum is missing from the set of users within an organization.
 This is a validation error that can occur when trying to delete a user that is part of the root quorum.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Before deleting the user, remove them from the root quroum using [Update Root Quorum](https://docs.turnkey.com/api#tag/Organizations/operation/UpdateRootQuorum)
 ---
 ### invalid api key expiration
 Common causes:
 - An invalid expiration time was passed in for an api key's expiration time parameter when using [Create API Key](https://docs.turnkey.com/api#tag/API-Keys/operation/CreateApiKeys)

-Troubleshooting Tips:
+Troubleshooting tips:
 - The `expirationSeconds` parameter is passed as string of seconds of how long the key should last.
 ---
 ### missing parameter: user authenticator attestation
 Common causes:
-- This error occurs when an attestation parameter is not passed when performing a request regarding an authenticator.
+- An attestation parameter is not passed when performing a request regarding an authenticator.
 For example [Create Authenticators](https://docs.turnkey.com/api#tag/Authenticators/operation/CreateAuthenticators)

-Troubleshooting Tips:
+Troubleshooting tips:
-- An example of getting the correct parameters needed to use the Create Authenticators endpoint can be found within our [react-components](https://github.com/tkhq/sdk/blob/main/examples/react-components/src/app/dashboard/page.tsx) SDK example
+- An example of getting the correct parameters needed to use the Create Authenticators endpoint can be found within our [react-components](https://github.com/tkhq/sdk/blob/main/examples/react-components/src/app/dashboard/page.tsx#L246-L276) SDK example
 ---
 ### invalid authenticator attestation
 Common causes:
-- This error occurs when an attestation parameter is not valid when performing a request regarding an authenticator.
+- An attestation parameter is not valid when performing a request regarding an authenticator.
 For example [Create Authenticators](https://docs.turnkey.com/api#tag/Authenticators/operation/CreateAuthenticators)

-Troubleshooting Tips:
+Troubleshooting tips:
-- An example of getting the correct parameters needed to use the Create Authenticators endpoint can be found within our [react-components](https://github.com/tkhq/sdk/blob/main/examples/react-components/src/app/dashboard/page.tsx) SDK example
+- An example of getting the correct parameters needed to use the Create Authenticators endpoint can be found within our [react-components](https://github.com/tkhq/sdk/blob/main/examples/react-components/src/app/dashboard/page.tsx#L246-L276) SDK example
 ---
 ### missing parameter: user authenticator attestation auth data
 Common causes:
-- This error occurs when an attestation auth data parameter is not valid when performing a request regarding an authenticator.
-For example [Create Authenticators](https://docs.turnkey.com/api#tag/Authenticators/operation/CreateAuthenticators).
+- The attestation auth data parameter is not valid when performing a request regarding an authenticator.
+For example [Create Authenticators](https://docs.turnkey.com/api#tag/Authenticators/operation/CreateAuthenticators#L246-L276).
 This parameter is obtained as part of the attestation object.

-Troubleshooting Tips:
+Troubleshooting tips:
 - An example of getting the correct parameters needed to use the Create Authenticators endpoint can be found within our [react-components](https://github.com/tkhq/sdk/blob/main/examples/react-components/src/app/dashboard/page.tsx) SDK example
 ---
 ### user has exceeded maximum authenticators
 Common causes:
-- Turnkey allows for 10 authenticators per user.
+- Turnkey allows up to 10 authenticators per user.
 This is a hard resource limit.
 More information on resource limits [here](../getting-started/resource-limits.md).

 Troubleshooting Tips:
 - Delete any unecessary authenticators attached to a user.